Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Preference for public sector opportunities among young Ivorians

-To investigate further the value of amenities, one can compute the distribution of quantile effect ($qWTP$) of changing the observed choice attributes using Theorem \ref{th:characterisation_2}.\footnote{Unlike traditional quantile treatment effects (QTE) estimates, these are individual-specific effects.
-For traditional QTEs to produce individual-specific treatment effect, one also needs to assume rank invariance.} At any quantile $\tau$, they answer the question: `How does the variation in a specific choice attribute change the $\tau$-quantile of returns for any given individual?'
+To further investigate the value of amenities, one can compute the distribution of the mean effect ($mWTP$) of changing the observed choice attributes using Theorem \ref{th:characterisation_2}.
+They answer the question: `How does the variation in a specific choice attribute change the mean returns for any given individual?'
 This measures the WTP for this attribute, taking into account the resolvable uncertainty.
-Figure \ref{fig:qtes} displays the distribution of $qWTP$ for the distribution of median returns ($\tau=0.5$) after equating the individual's perceptions in both sectors.
-For example, panel (a) changes the individual's perception about the perceived probability of being laid off in the public sector to equate it to the probability of being laid off in the private sector.
-Similarly, panel (b) equates the perception about the probability of obtaining a job promotion, and panel (c) equates the working hours.
+Figure \ref{fig:qtes} displays the distribution of $mWTP$ after equating the individual's perceptions in both sectors.
+The starting point is job offers that are identical and equal to the typical private sector offers.
+Then, panel (a) changes the probability to be laid off in the public sector from the perceived average in the private sector (0.20) to the perceived average in the public sector (0.08).
+Similarly, panel (b) changes the perception about the probability of obtaining a job promotion in the public sector from the average perceived level in the private sector (0.4) to the same average for the public sector (0.30).
+Finally, panel (c) changes the working hours in the public sector from 45.8 as in the private sector, to 41.4 as in the public sector offer.

-As the gap in the probability of being laid off is closed off, the median returns to a public sector offer decrease by up to one-fifth of average wages in the public sector for the majority of the population contained within the two extreme deciles.
+As the probability of being laid off drops in the public sector, the mean returns to a public sector offer increase by close to one-fifth of average wages in the public sector for the majority of the population.
 This reflects the importance of job stability in these returns.
-The effect of equating the perceived probability of a job promotion depends strongly on whether this probability is believed to be larger in the private or the public sector.
-The effect is strong in either case, and the top quartile perceiving gains larger than one-sixth of the average wage in the public sector.
-Finally, in our counterfactual exercise where the number of hours in the public sector increases from 41.4 to 45.8, the returns to public sector offer decrease by about one fourth to one third of average perceived wages in the public sector.
+The perceived probability of a job promotion is lower in the public sector and the decrease causes a fall in returns by about 5 to 9 percent of the average wage in the public sector.
+Finally, in our counterfactual exercise, where the number of hours in the public sector decreases from 45.8 to 41.4, the returns to a public sector offer increase by up to 9.5 percent of average perceived wages in the public sector.
+Thus, higher job stability is a key non-wage amenity in the public sector.

 Overall, the above results are consistent with the verbal description of the students who value the public sector for its stability and flexibility, and identify the private sector first with stressful but pecuniary rewarding working conditions.
 Beyond the choice attributes controlled for, the perceived returns are very heterogeneous, implying that there exist inherently different preference types in the population.
 Some people have a high value for the public sector offer, whereas others have an equally high value for the private sector offer.
 However, there is considerable uncertainty about these returns, which leaves room for substantial changes between the time of elicitation and the time of decision.